 - determines DTR THERAPY candidacy

-- T-SCAN calibration of your existing nightguard
+- T-SCAN calibration of your existing bite guard

-- anterior splint fabrication if indicated
+- temporary splint fabrication if indicated

 - interdisciplinary referral as appropriate